maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 - user space: collect samples, calculate the statistics and resolve subroutine symbols.

 ## Kernel space
-In the previous blog I introduced the program execution environment and I have introduced the concepts of stack unwinding with frame pointers as one of the techniques leveraged for profiling a program.

-In this blog we'll see practically how we can build a simple profiler which leverages frame pointers by sampling stack traces.

-In order to limit the overhead a profiler can work with the help of the Linux kernel, and more procisely eBPF allows to run at specific kernel paths programs, which is in our case the sampler, without the need to load modules.
-This way the analysed program doesn't need to be instrumented.

-The sampler needs to collect stack traces with a fixed frequency.
-With the samples in user space calculate the statistics.

-To summarize:
-- kernel space: sample stack traces for a specific process with a fixed frequency;
-- user space: collect samples, calculate the statistics and resolve subroutine symbols.

-## Kernel space

 To run the program with a fixed frequency the perf subsystem provides us a clock event and luckily eBPF programs can be attached to perf events.